 Apps for ThingOS can be developed by third-party developers and published in the App-Store.
 Because of this, ThingOS focuses especially on making the development of such apps as easy and efficient as possible.
 This is achieved through a powerful Cross Platform Software Development Enviroment (XDE) as well as through clients and firmware for all recent mobile platforms and MCUs.

-The ThingOS App-Store makes it possible to conveniently and remotely install apps onto hubs.
-The App-Store contains apps developed by ThingOS, our customers and third parties.
-Our customers can furthermore run their own private company-wide App-Stores and app ecosystems invisible to anyone outside their organisation.
+The ThingOS App-Store makes it possible for our Business Customers and their End-Customers to conveniently and remotely install Apps onto Connect Hubs.
+The App-Store contains Apps developed by ThingOS, our customers and third parties.
+Our customers can furthermore run their own local private company-wide App-Stores and App ecosystems invisible to anyone outside their organisation.

 XDE – SDK for Developers